-The PlayStation 4 is a behemoth of a console, offering a great selection of exclusive titles as well as a plethora of fantastic third-party games as well.
-Although 2018 was a great year for releases on the console, 2019 seems just as exciting.
+The PlayStation 4 is a giant of a console, offering an impressive selection of exclusive titles as well as a range of fantastic third-party games.

-Insomniac Games really struck a homerun with bringing the web-slinger onto the PS4.
-Spider-Man captures what it’s like to watch a Marvel movie, with the added benefit of putting you in control of the hero.
-Whether you’re watching a cut scene, chasing down a stolen truck, or just aimlessly swinging around Manhattan, the game always feels cinematic and engrossing.
+Whether you’re watching a cut scene, chasing down a stolen truck, or just aimlessly swinging around Manhattan, the game always feels cinematic and exciting.

 Shadow of the Colossus

 Shadow of the Colossus is a perfect example of how a game can have a second chance at life in a new generation of consoles.
 Originally released for the PlayStation 2, developer Bluepoint Games breathed new life into the action-adventure title, updating it for PS4.

 After having its art assets redone from the ground up with ultra-high-definition textures, Shadow of the Colossus now looks even better than some current-gen games.

 While its clunky controls are outdated and empty environments may feel out of place in an age where side-quests and collectibles litter open-world games, its boldness in offering a linear narrative with one goal in mind is refreshing.